Quuxplusone/coro/README.md

 `shared_generator<R>` is basically equivalent to range-v3's `ranges::experimental::generator<R>`.
 It expresses _reference-counted_ ownership of a coroutine handle, so that it is copyable.
 It is a full `ViewableRange` and interoperates correctly with range-v3.

+These generators' `end()` methods return a sentinel type instead of `iterator`, which means that these generators do not interoperate with the C++17 STL algorithms.

 ### resumable_thing.h